fcontrepois/finops-toolkit/README.md

 ## Troubleshooting

 - If you see errors about AWS CLI, check your credentials, permissions, and whether you have angered the cloud gods.
+- If Prophet complains, try installing it with conda, and make sure `pystan` is installed too.
 - If you see only zeros, it’s either a good day, or you’ve filtered yourself into oblivion.
 - For any other issues, raise an issue, consult your nearest rubber duck, or take a brisk walk.